hyperledger/firefly-fir/text/0012-namespace-isolation.md

 A new component called Namespace Manager is introduced, at a level above Orchestrator.
-The Namespace Manager will parse and validate the plugin and namespace config, then create a separate Orchestrator for each namespace (along with separate instances of every plugin and manager needed by that namespace).
+The Namespace Manager will parse and validate the plugin and namespace config, then create a separate Orchestrator for each namespace (along with separate instances of every manager needed by that namespace).
+Plugins may be shared across many namespaces.

 ## Plugin Routing (Outbound)